DSCI-310-2023/dsci-310-group-03/README.md

         username: rstudio
         password: password
         ```
-4. Navigate to the root folder `/project`, then open a terminal in the Rstudio window, then in terminal:
+4. Open a terminal in the Rstudio window, then run the analysis using:
     ```
     make all
     ```